 Incorporating an adequate amount of protein into your diet, preferably at each meal, helps with weight management by increasing satiety.
 When we feel full and satisfied, it may lead to less mindless snacking and an overall decreased caloric intake.

-Furthermore, beyond the physical benefits, high protein meal prep can simplify your daily routine.
-It can save you time on hectic days, and eliminate the need to spend money for convenience.
+Beyond the physical benefits, high protein meal prep can simplify your daily routine.
+It can save you time on hectic days and eliminate the need to spend money for convenience.

 How Much Protein Should You Eat Per Meal?

-Further, consuming a balanced protein distribution may be a more practical way for adults with inadequate protein intake to achieve a higher total protein intake (3).
+Consuming a more balanced protein distribution may be a more practical way for adults with inadequate protein intake to achieve a higher total protein intake.

 High Protein Foods: Animal Products